rasterio/rasterio/docs/installation.rst

 run ``pip install rasterio``.

 Binary wheels for rasterio < 1.3 and GDAL < 3.5 for Windows 64bit and 32bit
-were created by Christoph Gohlke and are still available from his website.
+were created by Christoph Gohlke and are currently available from his website.

 To install rasterio < 1.3, download both binaries for your system (`rasterio
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/#rasterio>`__ and `GDAL